 by Mike Ratliff

-I appeal to you, brothers, to watch out for those who cause divisions and create obstacles contrary to the doctrine that you have been taught; avoid them.
-For such persons do not serve our Lord Christ, but their own appetites, and by smooth talk and flattery they deceive the hearts of the naive.
-For your obedience is known to all, so that I rejoice over you, but I want you to be wise as to what is good and innocent as to what is evil.
-(Romans 16:17-19 ESV)
+17 Now I urge you, brethren, keep your eye on those who cause dissensions and hindrances contrary to the teaching which you learned, and turn away from them.
+18 For such men are slaves, not of our Lord Christ but of their own appetites; and by their smooth and flattering speech they deceive the hearts of the unsuspecting.
+19 For the report of your obedience has reached to all; therefore I am rejoicing over you, but I want you to be wise in what is good and innocent in what is evil.
+Romans 16:17-19 (NASB)

 The visible church is overrun with false teachers and their doctrines.
 There is a mindset in the Church right now that is actually part of the problem in that it ostracizes and attempts to isolate and silence those who, in their obedience as watchmen, reveal the truth about certain false teachers and why their doctrines are unbiblical.
 Some of these wolves in sheep’s clothing are very popular in the visible church to the point that their supporters are more than willing to “give them a pass” when they err biblically because they have been ministered to by them in the past.
 However, this very thing simply promotes the environment for “tolerance” of error.
 This mindset contains a lie that those who discern these things, warn the body, and expose the false teachers and their doctrines, are the ones being divisive, unloving, and unChristlike.
 Thankfully, we still have God’s Word, and in it, we learn that we must always be on guard against false and deceptive teaching.
 One of the helpful things it teaches us in this battle is the knowledge of the believer’s new identity in Christ.
 This knowledge helps us resist the arguments of false teachers as we walk before the face of God for His glory alone.

-For I want you to know how great a struggle I have for you and for those at Laodicea and for all who have not seen me face to face, that their hearts may be encouraged, being knit together in love, to reach all the riches of full assurance of understanding and the knowledge of God’s mystery, which is Christ, in whom are hidden all the treasures of wisdom and knowledge.
-I say this in order that no one may delude you with plausible arguments.
-For though I am absent in body, yet I am with you in spirit, rejoicing to see your good order and the firmness of your faith in Christ.
-(Colossians 2:1-5 ESV)
+1 For I want you to know how great a struggle I have on your behalf and for those who are at Laodicea, and for all those who have not personally seen my face, 2 that their hearts may be encouraged, having been knit together in love, and attaining to all the wealth that comes from the full assurance of understanding, resulting in a true knowledge of God’s mystery, that is, Christ Himself, 3 in whom are hidden all the treasures of wisdom and knowledge.
+4 I say this so that no one will delude you with persuasive argument.
+5 For even though I am absent in body, nevertheless I am with you in spirit, rejoicing to see your good discipline and the stability of your faith in Christ.
+Colossians 2:1-5 (NASB)

 Paul confessed that he had a great struggle for the believers at Colossae and Laodicea.
-The term great struggle in Greek is ηλικον αγωνα, which literally says, “how much struggle.” Αγωνα, struggle, implies force or violence, strife, contention, contest for victory or mastery such as in some sport.
-Paul used αγωνα that way, but he also applies it to the struggles in the Christian life.
-Paul was stressing here how he prayed and implored the Lord to work in these churches that they come to the correct knowledge, “to reach all the riches of full assurance of understanding and the knowledge of God’s mystery, which is Christ…” The words full assurance is the Greek word πληροφοριας, means “perfect certitude, full conviction, fullness, completion of understanding.”
-In other words, Paul’s prayer for these and all believers is that their knowledge of who they are in Christ should be grounded in a complete understanding of who Christ is and in this their πληροφοριας will grow and become deeply rooted and complete.
+The term “great a struggle” in Greek is ἡλίκον ἀγῶνα, which literally says, “how much struggle.” Αγῶνα, struggle, implies force or violence, strife, contention, contest for victory or mastery such as in some sport.
+Paul used ἀγῶνα that way, but he also applies it to the struggles in the Christian life.
+Paul was stressing here how he prayed and implored the Lord to work in these churches that they come to the correct knowledge, “having been knit together in love, and attaining to all the wealth that comes from the full assurance of understanding, resulting in a true knowledge of God’s mystery, that is, Christ Himself…” The words full assurance is the Greek word πληροφορίας, means “perfect certitude, full conviction, fullness, completion of understanding.”
+In other words, Paul’s prayer for these and all believers is that their knowledge of who they are in Christ should be grounded in a complete understanding of who Christ is and in this their πληροφορίας will grow and become deeply rooted and complete.

-The ESV translates παρελαβετε as “you received.” Παρελαβετε refers to one associating self in an intimate act of relation.
-Paul is saying, in the same way that believers παρελαβετε the κυριον ιησουν χριστον, the Lord Jesus Christ, they must also in Him walk, εν αυτω περιπατειτε. Περιπατειτε, walk or deport oneself, in v6 is in present tense, imperative mood, and active voice.
+The NASB translates παρελάβετε as “you have received.” Παρελάβετε refers to one associating self in an intimate act of relation.
+Paul is saying, in the same way that believers παρελάβετε Χριστὸν Ἰησοῦν τὸν κύριον, Christ Jesus the Lord, they must also in Him walk, ἐν αὐτῷ περιπατεῖτε. Περιπατεῖτε, walk or deport oneself, in v6 is in present tense, imperative mood, and active voice.
 This is a command to the reader or hearer to do something continuously, or as a way of life.
 In other words, Christians are to live or walk in this life intimately related to Christ Jesus Himself.
 That means Christians are not free agents living any way they please and it does not matter.
 No!
-No one becomes a Christian outside of repentance, turning from self-rule to Christ as Lord and Saviour.
-The same way we received Him as Lord and Saviour we are to live.
+No one becomes a Christian outside of repentance, turning from self-rule to Christ as Lord and Savior.
+The same way we received Him as Lord and Savior we are to live.
 What does this look like?
 Paul answers that in v7.

-See to it that no one takes you captive by philosophy and empty deceit, according to human tradition, according to the elemental spirits of the world, and not according to Christ.
-For in him the whole fullness of deity dwells bodily, and you have been filled in him, who is the head of all rule and authority.
-In him also you were circumcised with a circumcision made without hands, by putting off the body of the flesh, by the circumcision of Christ, having been buried with him in baptism, in which you were also raised with him through faith in the powerful working of God, who raised him from the dead.
-And you, who were dead in your trespasses and the uncircumcision of your flesh, God made alive together with him, having forgiven us all our trespasses, by canceling the record of debt that stood against us with its legal demands.
-This he set aside, nailing it to the cross.
-He disarmed the rulers and authorities and put them to open shame, by triumphing over them in him.
-(Colossians 2:8-15 ESV)
+8 See to it that no one takes you captive through philosophy and empty deception, according to the tradition of men, according to the elementary principles of the world, rather than according to Christ.
+9 For in Him all the fullness of Deity dwells in bodily form, 10 and in Him you have been made complete, and He is the head over all rule and authority; 11 and in Him you were also circumcised with a circumcision made without hands, in the removal of the body of the flesh by the circumcision of Christ; 12 having been buried with Him in baptism, in which you were also raised up with Him through faith in the working of God, who raised Him from the dead.
+13 When you were dead in your transgressions and the uncircumcision of your flesh, He made you alive together with Him, having forgiven us all our transgressions, 14 having canceled out the certificate of debt consisting of decrees against us, which was hostile to us; and He has taken it out of the way, having nailed it to the cross.
+15 When He had disarmed the rulers and authorities, He made a public display of them, having triumphed over them through Him.
+Colossians 2:8-15 (NASB)

 Before salvation, we were dead in our trespasses and the uncircumcsion of our flesh.
 However, when God saved us, he made us alive together with Him, having forgiven us our trespasses, by canceling the record of debt that stood against us with its legal demands.
 This is both our rebirth, our regeneration, and our justification in which God imputed Christ’s righteousness to our account.
 Luther understood that our justification does not make us sinless.
 We still sin.
 He called this Simul Justus Et Peccator or “Righteous and the same time a sinner.”
 We are sinners saved by grace and so we are in a tremendous battle in this life as God perfects us through the testing fires of sanctification.